shubhamuni/React-Portfolio/README.md

 # React-Portfolio
-I'm Shubham Patil worked on various react projects and i'm creating my portfolio webpage
+Worked on various react projects and i'm creating my portfolio webpage
 # Getting Started with React-App

 This project was bootstrapped with [npx react-app]